princomp/princomp.github.io/source/docs/about/dev_guide.md

 Currently templates directory contains the following:

+- `docx/` - contains template used to produce `.docx` files (this template is not used yet, for [size issues](https://github.com/csci-1301/csci-1301.github.io/issues/156)).
 - `filters/` - contains pandoc filters for annotating code blocks, configured to default to C\#, which then allows applying syntax highlighting to all code block.
+- `html/` - contains template used to produce *only the book.html file* (to edit the style of the website, refer to [editing website](#editing-website))
-- `templates/labs` - templates used for generating lab resources and associated pages
+- `latex` - contains templates used to produce `.pdf` files,
-- `templates/web` - templates for website and HTML format resources.
+- `docx/` - contains template used to produce `.odt` files.

 ### Updating docx template

+*Note that this template is not used yet, for (among other) [size issues](https://github.com/csci-1301/csci-1301.github.io/issues/156).*

-First, output the default template file:
+To edit this template, start by obtaining the default template file:

 ```{bash}
 pandoc -o custom-reference.docx --print-default-data-file reference.docx